marios2019/deep_learning_dev_environment/cluster_doc.md

 <details open>
   <summary>
-<h2>Accessing the Cluster</h2>
+<h2>Accessing Prometheus</h2>
   </summary>

-In order to connect to the CYENS cluster you will need to use an **SSH connection**.
+In order to connect to the Prometheus cluster you will need to use an **SSH connection**.
 SSH stands for “_secure shell_”.
 A shell is the terminal, or Command Line Interface (CLI), that you type commands into.
-The most common shell in Linux is **bash**, which is most likely what you will be using in the CYENS cluster.
+The most common shell in Linux is **bash**, which is most likely what you will be using in the Prometheus cluster.

 <h3>Generate SSH Keys</h3>

 The authentication method we use for SSH connections is with public/private RSA keys.
 There is a public SSH key that is stored on the cluster, and a private SSH key that you keep on your local computer.
-In order to login to the CYENS cluster, you need to authenticate the public key with your private key.
+In order to login to Prometheus, you need to authenticate the public key with your private key.

 Use the following instructions to generate and save your public key on the cluster (the following instru: